rabbitmq/rabbitmq-website/site/tutorials/tutorial-four-spring-amqp.md

 be simply read as: the queue is interested in messages from this exchange.

 Bindings can take an extra `routingKey` parameter.
-To avoid the confusion with a `basic_publish` parameter (or convertAndSend() in spring-amqp parlancer, we're going to call it a `binding key`.
-This is how we could create a binding with a key:
+Spring-amqp uses a fluent API to make this relationship very clear.
+We pass in the exchange and queue into the BindingBuilder and simply bind the queue "to" the exchange "with a routing key" as follows:

 <pre class="sourcecode java">
 @Bean
 public Binding binding1a(DirectExchange direct,
     Queue autoDeleteQueue1) {
-    return BindingBuilder.bind(autoDeleteQueue1).to(direct).with("orange");
+    return BindingBuilder.bind(autoDeleteQueue1)
+        .to(direct)
+        .with("orange");
 }
 </pre>